Theobald I of Navarre: Conflict with the crown

 Strong rumors began to spread that Theobald IV was having an affair with Louis VIII's widow, the regent Blanche of Castile, for whom he composed a poetic homage.
 Queen Blanche and Theobald IV's father Theobald III were both grandchildren of Eleanor of Aquitaine.
 The first chronicler to report the rumors about a love affair between Theobald and Blanche was Roger of Wendover.
 Wendover claims that Theobald, "tormented by passion" for the queen, tried to poison King Louis VIII at the siege of Avignon.
 Matthew Paris adds a story that the French nobles goaded the young King Louis IX to challenge Theobald to a duel to avenge his father's death, but that Blanche put a stop to the duel.
 Theobald IV was becoming increasingly influential at court, and the other great counts of France were becoming resentful.
 It is possible that the rumors of an affair with the queen were indeed unfounded, and merely fabricated by other barons jealous of his position at court.
 In general, the other barons were jealous of the strengthened County of Champagne which had emerged from the Succession War, and now presented a major rival to surrounding areas.

-Whatever the case, the resentful other barons invaded Champagne from 1229-1230.
+Whatever the case, the resentful other barons invaded Champagne from 1229 to 1230.
 Ironically, the alliances in the invasion were reversed from the arrangement they had been in during the Succession War: Count Henry II of Bar attacked Champagne from the east, prompting Theobald IV to ally with Lorraine to attack the County of Bar.
 Simon of Joinville, who had fought for the rebel faction during the Succession War, now allied with Theobald IV against the external threat, and aided him in ravaging Bar, which was on the northern border of Joinville's own lands.
 The conflict with the County of Bar prompted the more powerful Duchy of Burgundy to invade Champagne from the south, led by Duke Hugh IV (his father Odo III, Blanche of Navarre's staunch ally, had died in 1218).
 This provoked Queen Blanche to intervene, in order to stop the spread of the conflict.